RobertGleim/GraceLutheran/Grace_Lutheran/README.md

 hero section universal background prompt" help me create a herosection component that can be used across all pages, which allows me to change the background of each hero section on every page

-ai used to make @mediaquery for responsive design
+ai used to make @mediaquery for responsive design used ai to pull all styles from css sheet and document it ina style.txt sheet